 - An annual newsletter that connects students with successful alumni.

 The Bachelor of Arts with a major in philosophy requires a minimum of 120 s.h., including at least 30 s.h. of work for the major.
 A minimum of 15 s.h. for the major must be earned at the University of Iowa.
-Students must maintain a g.p.a. of at least 2.00 in all courses for the major and in all UI courses for the major.
+Students must maintain a grade-point average of at least 2.00 in all courses for the major and in all UI courses for the major.
 They also complete the College of Liberal Arts and Sciences GE CLAS Core.

 Students should discuss the requirements for the major with an advisor as soon as possible.
 The advisor can suggest the most effective order for taking courses, based on each student's interests and on the relation of the course topics to each other.
-See Courses in this section of the Catalog for a complete listing of philosophy courses.
+See Courses in this section of the catalog for a complete listing of philosophy courses.

 Students can only count one of these courses toward the major.

-Code | Title | Hours |
+Course # | Title | Hours |

 ---|---|---|